ROI-based Robotic Grasp Detection for Object Overlapping Scenes: Experiment

-\item The object is classified correctly and the bounding box of the object has a IoU larger than 0.5 with the ground truth.
+To demonstrate the advantages of ROI-GD in multi-object scenes, we train our algorithm on VMRD.
+For evaluation in multi-object scenes, it is not enough to only evaluate the accuracy of detection result like previous works in single-object scenes.
+We are inspired by the widespreadly used metric \emph{mAP} in object detection, adding consideration of the detected grasp of each object in \emph{mAP} as following:

-\item The detected grasp of the object is correct, which means that the detected Top-1 grasp has a Jaccard Index larger than 0.25 and angle difference less than $30^{\circ}$ with at least one ground truth grasp rectangle belonging to the object.
+A detection $(o,g)$ is defined as True Positive when it satisfies the following conditions: \begin{itemize} \item Each detection $(o,g)$ includes object $o=(B_o,C_o)$ and its Top-1 grasp $g$ simultaneously, where $B_o$ is the detected location of the object and $C_o$ is the category output by the neural network. \item The object $o$ is classified correctly ($C_o$ is the same as the ground truth) and the bounding box of the object $B_o$ has an IoU larger than 0.5 with the ground truth. \item The detected grasp $g$ of the object is correct, which means that the detected Top-1 grasp has a Jaccard Index larger than 0.25 and angle difference less than $30^{\circ}$ with at least one ground truth grasp rectangle belonging to the object. \end{itemize}